 People are talking about Indiana all over the place.
-CEO magazine recently said Indiana was the best state for business in the Midwest, the fifth best state for business in the United States of America.
-As local leaders in Allen County will attest, there's something called Site Selector magazine, and they said Indiana was the best state relocate your business in the Midwest and the second best state in America to start a business.
+CEO magazine recently ranked Indiana as the best state for business in the Midwest and the fifth best state for business in the United States of America.
+Site Selector magazine ranked Indiana as the best state to relocate your business in the Midwest and the second best state in America to start a business.

-We've made great progress, and I'm here to talk to you about building on the momentum of the state of Indiana.
-The truth of the matter is, for all of the progress that we've made-and Hoosiers deserve the credit for that progress-we've still got a long way to go.
+We've made great progress, and I'm here to talk to you about building on our momentum.
+The truth of the matter is, for all of the progress that we've made-and Hoosiers deserve the credit for that progress-we still have a long way to go.
 We must remain bold.
-We must remain ambitious because at this point as we gather today, nearly a quarter of a million Hoosiers are out of work and struggling in this economy.
+We must remain ambitious.
+As we gather today, nearly a quarter of a million Hoosiers are out of work.
 Some 200,000 children in Indiana still find themselves in under-performing schools.
 And families across Indiana are struggling in these difficult economic times.
 Now, more than ever, we need to redouble our efforts to build on the progress that we've made until good jobs, great schools, safe streets, and strong families are the hallmark of every community in every county in the state of Indiana.